PrivacySafe/privacysafe-platform-electron/README.md

 Install:
 - node, minimum version 18.x.
 In GUI installer check option that installs chocolatery with the whole kitchen sink that also pulls in Visual Studio libraries.
 - git with included MINGW that has bash and other things for reuse of scripts on Windows.
+- deno should be placed into `bin` folder in `Git` installation.
+Then bash from MINGW will see it.
 - [Dokany](https://github.com/dokan-dev/dokany) to give FUSE on Windows.
 Ensure to check installation of files for development, else C headers won't be available.

 Ensure that bash is accessible in path.
 Adding something like `C:\Program Files\Git\bin` to `PATH` environment variable will help.
 Adjust path in admin console with `setx path /M ...`, else you may have repeating entries, coupled with hard 1024 char limit.